Master of Business Administration

 CGSB Professional Portfolio: 40 Hours

-In addition to completing the MBA components, students are also required to complete a Professional Portfolio (minimum of 40 hours of professional development).
+In addition to completing the MBA components, you are also required to complete a Professional Portfolio (minimum of 40 hours of professional development).

 *All students without a first degree in business/commerce are required to complete the four foundation MBA units.
 Students with a first degree in business/commerce may be eligible for a unit substitution for the foundation units with four additional optional MBA units.

-Please take note of the prerequisites [PR] required for some units as listed.
+Please take note of the prerequisites required for some units as listed.

-Entry to all CGSB courses is via competitive entry.
-For details about applying to these courses, please visit our How to Apply pages.
+Entry is competitive.
+For details about applying to these courses, see how to Apply.

 Please note that International student are still subject to the competitive entry requirements however must apply through the Curtin International Office.